Next Generation Email Marketing For Higher Ed

 Video Returns to Email

 Can I get an “amen?”
 With the advent of iOS 10, video has returned to email in HTML5.
 While it does have some limitations, when done correctly, videos can play inline in Apple Mail for desktop and iPad and full-screen on iOS devices.
-You’ll want to pay attention to the tech requirements, build in fallbacks and test, test, and test again, but since you’re likely spending a large amount of time and money on video, why not feature it front and center in your emails?
+You’ll want to pay attention to the tech requirements, build in fallbacks and test, test, and test again, but since you’re likely spending a large amount of time and money on video, why not feature it front and centre in your emails?

 I hope these ideas help spark some amazing innovations on your team.
 Email is back, and higher ed marketers can make the most of it!